XO9A8/web3-valet/mcp-server/README.md

 # MCP Server (Model Context Protocol)

-A JSON-RPC 2.0 server built with Rust and Axum that provides AI agent functionality using Google's Gemini API.
+A JSON-RPC 2.0 server built with Rust and Axum that provides AI agent functionality using Groq API.
 This server manages multiple specialized AI agents and processes user requests with context-aware responses.

 ## 📚 Table of Contents